 4. Stop overspending

-You’ll be able to see exactly what money you have to spend and the impact a purchase will have on your cash flow, without worrying you’re spending too much.
+You’ll be able to see exactly what money you have to spend and the impact a purchase will have on your cash flow, without worrying you’re overspending.

 5. Grow your business